Amartya-007/swigato_project/README.md

 # Swigato CLI - My Awesome Food App! 🍔🍕🍦

+*Terminal and GUI-based food ordering app built with Python and SQLite*

 Hey there!
 This is **Amartya Vishwakarma**, and welcome to Swigato!
 This is a cool little command-line food ordering app I built.
 Think of it like a mini Swiggy or Zomato, but all in your terminal.
 I originally just stored data in memory, but then I was like, "Nah, let's make this legit," so I switched it over to use an SQLite database.
 That means all your user stuff, orders, and even those spicy reviews get saved properly.

 I also used the `rich` library for Python to make the terminal output look way better – because who likes boring text, right?
 Plus, there's a whole admin section where you (or, well, *I*) can manage everything.

+## Project Evolution: From CLI to GUI ✨

+This project started as a command-line application, focusing on core food ordering and admin functionalities.
+Recently, I've embarked on a journey to transform it into a graphical user interface (GUI) application using `CustomTkinter`!
+This makes it more user-friendly and visually appealing.

+A key part of this transition has been ensuring that all data operations, especially in the Admin Panel, are robust and persistent.
+The user management features in the Admin screen now directly interact with the SQLite database, ensuring all additions, edits, and deletions of users are saved permanently.

 ## So, What Can You Do Here?